 When More Technical Knowledge Isn’t Enough

 Self-destructive or ineffective financial behaviors have little to do with how much money you have.
-Whether we have a little or a lot of money, our relationship with money can be a source of deep pain and damaging confusion.
+Whether we have a little money or a lot, our relationship with money can be a source of deep pain and damaging confusion.
 Financial therapy can help.
 For example, consider the following:

 - Are you depressed about your finances?